lino-framework/cg/docs/membership.rst

 ===============================================

 :term:`Membership fees <membership fee>` are similar to **license fees** in that they are an important item of our :doc:`business model <bm>`.
-We know that a reliable framework requires maintenance.
+A reliable framework requires maintenance.
 But there are two important strategic
 differences:

 - Lino is and will always remain free software.
   You may use any part of it without being a :term:`community member`.
   You may leave the community at any moment and still continue using Lino as free software.
+You may even make money using Lino without being a community member.
   The only way of forcing you to pay your membership fee is that a recognized :term:`service provider` will require you to do so as part of their contract with you.